maringa780/polyA/README.md

 # Comparing the microbiome abundance landscape between WGS and RNA-seq platforms using the same samples
 This repository contains Matlab codes for reproducing work cited below.
 #### Citation
 Githaka, J.M.
-(2025) ‘Misuse’ of RNA-seq data in microbiome studies: A cautionary tale of poly(A). *mLife*. https://doi.org/
+(2025) ‘Misuse’ of RNA-seq data in microbiome studies: A cautionary tale of poly(A). *mLife*.
+In Press

 # Code
 Made in MATLAB R2022a/b